Browsing Instagram is a regular occurrence for a lot of us, but making money from the service? Now that takes some real media-savviness!

 She has worked with brands such as Adidas, Converse, and GHD for posts that were valued up to $1000.
 Even though the money's there she said that she has turned away a $2500 deal from a Champagne company because their product didn't match her brand.

 If you like half naked women, and expensive sneakers, Jono's Instagram is the one for you.
-He has racked up over 20k followers with his simple but effective picture theme.
+He has racked up almost 20k followers with his simple but effective picture theme.

 Just like Chloe, he has turned down a fair few sponsored post opportunity as his brand is more important to him than the amount of money that they are offering.